mohammedajao/UnityLibraryDevelopment/README.md

 # About
 Gummy is a database that offers event decoupling and a rudimentary CAD (Context-Aware Dialogue) system for Unity games.
-This code takes heavy inspiration from Firewatch, Valve's GDC talk, and aarthificial's CAD system.
+This code takes heavy inspiration from Firewatch's system, Valve's GDC talk, and aarthificial's CAD system.

 Rules are the core of Gummy.
 They determine the logical flow of events and fact mutations.
 Events are simply ids that are mapped to invokable callbacks.